DwebAgency2/Personal-Portfolio-Website-Dani/README.md

   <h2 align="center">Personal Portfolio Website </h2>

   Welcome to the Portfolio Project!
-This project is a customizable template for creating your online portfolio to showcase your work, skills, and achievements.
+This project is a customizable template for creating your online portfolio to showcase your work, skills, and achievements .

   <a href="https://youtu.be/elFHimbsxtQ"><strong>➥ Watch Tutorial</strong></a>